 Our build took about three months of occasional effort, plus one big three-week push.
-The result is a physical manifestation of fun and freedom that fired us up for an amazing three year trip.
+The result is a physical manifestation of fun and freedom that fired us up for an amazing three-year trip, with many more months since.
 (Careful, van travel is addicting.)

 The Sprinter van is what we use to carry two mountain bikes and two touring bikes, plus climbing and backpacking gear, on a variety of adventures.
 Hopefully it motivates you to get your own van or helps buildout ideas.
 Buen suerte!